Create an Annotation Set for Automatic Speech Recognition (ASR)

 To upload a pre-recorded set of audio utterances

-- Use the file navigator to navigate to and select the .zip file containing your utterances.
+- In the file navigator, navigate to and select the .zip file that contains your utterances.

-When you have finished adding uploading your utterances, you can edit your metadata for individual utterances.
+After you finish the upload, you can edit the metadata for individual utterances.
 See Edit metadata for an utterance.

 Upload a CSV or JSON file of expected transcriptions for an annotation set